Chris Houston (musician)

 Chris Houston is a Canadian punk rock musician and songwriter, who was in the band the Forgotten Rebels in the late 1970s.
 He co-wrote "Surfin' on Heroin", one of the band's most famous songs.

 Following the band's album This Ain't Hollywood, he left to pursue a solo career.
 He recorded songs for four of the five It Came from Canada compilation albums, including a solo rendition of "Surfin' on Heroin".
 He released his solo debut Chris Houston and the Sex Machine domestically as a vinyl LP in 1986 on label Caucasian Records.
 On cassette tape, he released Hate Filled Man in 1987 on Caucasian-Driveway Records.

-He lived in Vancouver B.C. for a spell, working as a writer for the CBC Television teen series Pilot One, and now lives and performs in his hometown of Hamilton, Ontario.
+He lived in Vancouver, British Columbia, for some time, working as a writer for the CBC Television teen series Pilot One, and now lives and performs in his hometown of Hamilton, Ontario.